isomerpages/ncss-ssi/_training/training-overview.md

 Improve your competencies and proficiency in managing and collaborating with volunteers.

 * [Caregiving](https://www.ssi.gov.sg/training/caregiving/){:target="_blank"}
-Practice self-care and develop effective communication strategies to build stronger bond with care recipients.
+<br>Practice self-care and develop effective communication strategies to build stronger bond with care recipients.